jkalleberg/DV-TrioTrain/docs/getting-started/installation.md

 # Software Assumptions

-If you're unfamiliar with SLURM, navigating your computing cluster, or what shared-software is available to you, reach out to your HPC system's Cluster Administrator.
+If you're unfamiliar with SLURM, navigating your computing cluster, or what shared software is available to you, reach out to your HPC system's Cluster Administrator.

 ## Prerequisites